Nate Lind

 That's a completely valid trade-off at the right deal size and for founders who are capable negotiators.

-Honest gap: above $5M, with real complexity, you want someone who can run a structured process — not a marketplace where you manage inbound interest.
+Honest gap: above $5M, with real complexity, you want someone who can run a structured process.
+Not a marketplace where you manage inbound interest.

 Best for: Sub-$5M SaaS and digital product founders who want a fast, self-directed process and access to a large buyer network.